 8. Get help.
 You’re going to need to fill positions quickly, but don’t take unnecessary risks.
 In a previous blog we noted how a single bad hire could be disastrous for your organization.
 Don’t rush a process that you don’t have the time or resources to do well, there are other options.
 42% of people seeking jobs go through a staffing or recruiting company, a trend that’s been steadily rising in recent years.
 As labor shortages rise and positions go unfilled, take advantage of this trend and get help from the people who know how to find the talent you need.

 There is a shortage of talent in the life science industry, and it’s growing.
 In order to compete in such an innovative and progressing field, you will need to make sure recruiting the talent you need is a priority.
+That’s why we took the initiative to compile these tips for recruitment, to equip you to level up your business.
 If you don’t have the time or resources necessary to effectively recruit the best, hire someone who can.

 Talencio has been the preferred provider of vetted, accomplished professionals to the Life Sciences community for over nine years.
 To learn more about how other medical device, bio-pharma, health IT and healthcare companies have partnered with us and tapped into our skilled professional talent pool, contact us at 612.703.4236 or email.